 FIGURE 2: Image quality versus effective survey speed, fE.
 The system contribution to the image quality is shown on the left vertical axis and the delivered image quality including the atmosphere (added in quadrature) is on the right.
-The LSST design is accomplished with nominal speed 1.0 and system contribution to DIQ of 0.4" in this diagram.
+The LSST design is accomplished with nominal speed 1.0 and system IQ of 0.35" in this diagram.
 Current performance is assessed below.
 The white circle is representative of where we want to drive the performance, but we have not reached it yet.